Cross-country skiing in Davos Klosters

 Are these worries justified?

 Statistically seen, there is more chance of something happening when you’re exercising than when doing nothing.
 However, these are mainly minor accidents.
-There is a small risk of something happening when you’re cross-country skiing.
+There is only a small risk of something happening when you’re cross-country skiing.
 In the event of an emergency, staff at the “Hofmänner Sport” cross-country shop are trained in resuscitation.
 And there are also defibrillators at the cross-country centre.

 From around what stage do you see initial training success?